Skip to content

 Use it when:

-• The conversation already contains the requirement.
+• The conversation already contains the requirement, or a chart briefing is ready.

 • You want the spec to credit user statements vs. agent inferences.